ericom-gideon/docs/docs/apps/unicorn.md

 	web: bundle exec unicorn -p $PORT -c ./config/unicorn.rb

+You can specify the port if you would like to.

 During deployment, on page __3 Details__, Ninefold will ask for your Procfile.
 Time to deploy!

 ***